atude/notes/aws/services.md

 - Automatically configures load balancers, EC2 instances with HTTP servers and auto-scaling, data stores, databases and monitoring
 - Automatically manages infrastructure, infrastructure provisioning and updates
 - Elastic Beanstalk itself is free (not including resources used)
+- Supports containers using Docker or with custom AMI's using Packer
 - **Rollout methods**:
   - **All at once**: Deploys to all instances simultaneously
     - Will experience outage for all instances while redeploying